 Approximately how long will this game be in Early Access?

-“If we enter Early Access, our current target would be roughly 9 to 12 months.
-That estimate may change if player feedback shows that onboarding, scenario structure, or core command readability needs more work than expected.
+“We currently expect Early Access to last roughly 9 to 12 months.
+The schedule may change if feedback shows that onboarding, scenario structure, command readability, or technical stability needs more work than expected.
+We will update this answer when the schedule changes meaningfully.”

 How is the full version planned to differ from the Early Access version?